｜The Simplicity Cycle

 The Simplicity Cycle:

-- Helps users chart a development path and identify which tools to use at each phase.
+- Helps users chart a development path and identify which types of tools to use at each phase.

 - Helps frame the problem and establish the “definition of done.”